apollographql/apollo/docs/source/resources/faq.md

 [Apollo Engine](https://www.apollographql.com/engine) is a great tool to track many of these things.
 It allows close inspection of fields to make it easy to see both total response times as well as how long each field took to execute.

-Engine also has some integrations to make monitoring easier.
+Apollo Engine also has some integrations to make monitoring easier.
 The [Slack Integration](https://www.apollographql.com/docs/engine/integrations/slack.html#setup) delivers daily reports to give teams a quick overview of the health of their schema.
 The [DataDog integration](https://www.apollographql.com/docs/engine/integrations/datadog.html#Monitoring-with-Datadog) works with existing DataDog accounts, to help teams track schema performance.
 When things go wrong, Engine has [configurable alerts](https://www.apollographql.com/docs/engine/features/alerts.html) to notify teams of issues through PagerDuty or Slack.

 ## Moving a product to GraphQL